gsfk/phase-o-scope/README.md

  </table>

+The "extreme green" look is a tribute to the glowing green CRT display typical of an old oscilloscope.

-Phase-o-scope is an ogoing project written in React.js.
+Phase-o-scope is an ongoing project written in React.js.
 The oscilloscope portion is hand-coded using the html Canvas and Web Audio APIs, while the waveform and spectrogram at the bottom of the page use [wavesurfer.js](https://wavesurfer-js.org).